Billing, payments, and deposits

 Q.Can I choose to sign up for a contract to lock in pricing?

-A.Yes, higher volume merchants can lock in a pricing tier by signing up for a contract.
-Please contact our sales team for further information.
+A.Yes.
+Higher volume merchants can lock in a pricing tier by signing up for a contract and have the option of postpaid billing terms.
+Please contact our customer care team for further information.

 Q.Can I let my slow moving inventory sit indefinitely?